mandaris/Pelican-Test-Content/theme-tour.md

 ## Definitions

 Apple
-:   Pomaceous fruit of plants of the genus Malus in
+:   Pomaceous fruit of plants of the genus Malus in the family _Rosaceae_.
-    the family Rosaceae.
 :   An American computer company.

 Banana
-:   a tropical plant of the genus _Musa_
+:   A tropical plant of the genus _Musa_.

 Orange

-:   The fruit of an evergreen tree of the genus Citrus.
+Pinapple
+:

+Mango

+### Complex definitions

+Term 1

+:   This is a definition with two paragraphs.
+Lorem ipsum
+    dolor sit amet, consectetuer adipiscing elit.
+Aliquam hendrerit mi posuere lectus.

+    Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

+:   Second definition for term 1, also wrapped in a paragraph
+    because of the blank line preceding it.

+Term 2

+:   This definition has a code block, a blockquote and a list.

+        code block.

+    > block quote
+    > on two lines.

+    1.  first list item
+    2.  second list item

 ## Code blocks